Armenia-Georgia Bilateral Trade Analysis 2023

 Industrial Integration

-Trade flows in key sectors and manufacturing demonstrate deep industrial linkages and supply chain integration.
+Trade flows in copper ores and concentrates and vehicles: with only spark-ignition internal combustion reciprocating piston engine, cylinder capacity over 1500 but not over 3000cc demonstrate deep industrial linkages and supply chain integration.

 Trade Balance Effects